tdlib/td/example/README.md

 [methods](https://core.telegram.org/tdlib/docs/classtd_1_1td__api_1_1_function.html) and [classes](https://core.telegram.org/tdlib/docs/classtd_1_1td__api_1_1_object.html).
 Also take a look at our [Getting Started](https://core.telegram.org/tdlib/getting-started) tutorial for a description of basic TDLib concepts.

 TDLib can be easily used from almost any programming language on any platform.
-See [build instructions generator](https://tdlib.github.io/td/build.html) for detailed instructions on how to build TDLib.
+See a [TDLib build instructions generator](https://tdlib.github.io/td/build.html) for detailed instructions on how to build TDLib.
 Choose your preferred programming language to see examples of usage and a detailed description:

 - [Python](#python)